wavefrontHQ/help/onboarding/dashboards.md

 </div>
 <div class="row">
 <div class="col-sm-12 col-md-6">
 <p>Charts are the primary way you view the status of your metrics.
-Display your data in standard line, point, and stacked area charts and charts.
+Display your data in standard line, point, and stacked area charts.
 Then, go on to:</p>
 <ul>
 <li>Explore correlations with scatter plots</li>
 <li>Highlight critical metrics with sparklines</li>